QuentinRa/blog.quentinra.dev/info/java/index.md

 is about some notes about the things that I'm discovering while practicing.

-Nowadays, Java projects are encapsulated in what we call ``modules``.
-You will create a module-info file and require other modules that may be used for your project.
-It's a higher encapsulation level than before.

 * [Modules](expert/modules.md)

-You may use gradle to make your project more easy to manage like a Makefile.
-You will run one command downloading all libraries or running the project.

 * [Gradle](expert/gradle.md)

-Learn how to use JPackage and JLink commands available since JDK 14.

 * [Generating a .exe or an installer](expert/exe.md)

-What's obfuscating and could we do something better to prevent someone to reverse your code back to the Java code.

 * [Protect a jar](expert/jar.md)

 <hr class="sl">